Greatest Halloween Movies of All Time - Psycho (1960) or Scream (1996)

 Fan FAQs

-Why is Psycho dominating in its matchup against Scream in the Greatest Halloween Movies of All Time league?
+Why is Psycho leading over Scream in the Greatest Halloween Movies of All Time league?